 I don’t claim to have all the answers.
 However, I believe together we can make a great future for music, including our own careers.

-The Adhesis Track of the Day
+The Adhesis Artists of the Month

 The Future of Music

 During my studies through Berklee College of Music, one of my classes was specific to the future of music.
 Granted, this was a few years ago and the industry is always changing.
 Adhesis is an outlet for sharing some of what I’ve seen over the years.
 Here are a few predictions we shared a few years ago.

 Digital Music: We could see the digital music era rapidly descending upon us.
 It was assumed digital music would soon be the dominating force in music sales, thereby eliminating the consumer need for many stores driven by selling physical copies of albums.
 We were right and some of us worked at music stores that went belly up, which was the icing on the cake for our predictions.